 Members of the President’s Cabinet

-In addition to the notice and permission requirements set forth above, cabinet members shall also be required to discuss any outside employment with the president on an annual basis to ensure there is no ongoing conflict of interest, adverse reflection on the college, or substantial impact on their service to the college.
-Cabinet members must obtain written approval from the president at the beginning of each fiscal year for any outside employment and maintain a thorough record of the services and dates regarding performance of the outside employment.
+Cabinet members are required to discuss any outside employment with the president on an annual basis to ensure there is no ongoing conflict of interest, adverse reflection on the college, or substantial impact on their service to the college.
 Outside employment by cabinet members is limited to 10 days per calendar year unless otherwise approved by the president.
-Any potential conflict of interest created by the outside employment should be submitted to appropriate persons as set forth in the college’s Code of Ethical Conduct and Conflict of Interest Policy.

 Substantial impact on service to the college

-In some cases, outside employment may result in poor performance or trending in absenteeism, tardiness, or early departures.
-There also may be difficulties in employees meeting expectations for travel, overtime, or flexibility in working different hours.
-If outside employment creates these or other issues, the employee must take steps to eliminate the job-related problem.
+In some cases, outside employment may result in poor performance or absenteeism, tardiness, or early departures.
+There also may be difficulties in staff meeting expectations for travel, overtime, or flexibility in working different hours.
+If outside employment creates these or other issues, the staff member must take steps to eliminate the job-related concern.
 If necessary, administrative action including disciplinary procedures up to and including termination will be followed.

 - Competes with any current or planned products or activities at the college.